w3c/wai-curricula/content/designer/information-design.md

 * select clear and distinguishable labels for components, including visual and programmatic names
 * select overall instructions to make information in multi-step processes more understandable, for example text and graphical representations
 * select visual and non-visual instructions to communicate the total number of steps and the current step in multi-step forms and processes
-* group controls that share the same purpose, such as those collecting personal information, payment methods, and consent to legal conditions, and communicate such relationships visually and non-visually
+* associate controls that share the same purpose, such as those collecting personal information, payment methods, and consent to legal conditions, and communicate such groups visually and non-visually

 #### Teaching Ideas for Topic